josuneha/AzureBigData-analytics/Hands-on lab/HOL unguided - Big data and visualization.md

   - AirportCodeLocationClean.csv

-- Upload the sample CSVs as new tables within your Azure Databricks workspace
+- Upload the sample CSVs as new tables within your Azure Databricks workspace.

 _Exit criteria_: